MintuJohnsontj/HollywoodRecommenderSystem/README.md

 #### 4. ItsDangerous
 ItsDangerous is a safe data serialization library for the Python programming language, licensed under a BSD license.
 It is used to store the session of a Flask application in a cookie without allowing users to tamper with the session contents.

+### Cosine Similarity
+  Cosine similarity measures the similarity between two vectors of an inner product space.
+It is measured by the cosine of the angle between two vectors and determines whether two vectors are pointing in roughly the same direction.
+It is often used to measure document similarity in text analysis.